brendanmcc02/masters-thesis/literature-review/literature-review.md

 * Interestingly, parental income has a weak influence on a student's college major choice.
     * However, the parental income is a large influence on the institution their child attends, but not necessarily the major.
 * Students with more educated parents will often pick college majors with low early-career earnings, but deferred gratification, and much faster earnings growth.
+    * I belive this is also from greater financial risk tolerance.
 * Students with less educated parents will often pick college majors with higher early-career earnings and a more defined career path.
+    * I believe this is due to less financial risk tolerance, so they prioritise "safer" paths.

 # Human Pyschology Papers